xcherpeng/Mr_Hippocampus/README.md

 ## How Mr_Hippocampus Could Be Improved
 - Experiment with a different strategy to maximize speed because carrying 3 balls at once significantly slowed our robot down (making it more vulnerable to attacks)
-- Experiment with different rewards
+- Experiment with different rewards to improve implementation